code-423n4/2022-09-vtvl-findings/data/millersplanet-G.md

-# **Gas Optimizations**

 ## **FullPremintERC20Token.sol**

-1. The `FullPremintERC20Token` contract can be refactored for gas optimizations:
+1. The `FullPremintERC20Token` contract can be refactored by replacing the `require` statement inside the constructor with an `if` statement and a custom error:

 ```
 contract FullPremintERC20Tokem is ERC20 {
     constructor(string memory name_, string memory symbol_, uint256 supply_) ERC20(name_, symbol_) {
-        require(supply_ > 0, "NO_ZERO_MINT");
+        `require`(supply_ > 0, "NO_ZERO_MINT");
         _mint(_msgSender(), supply_);
     }
 }
 // GAS DEPLOYMENT COST => 1186340
 ```

-This is a more effective way of declaring custom errors while saving some gas.
-Here the same contract sames almost 2,000 gas:
+As shown, the same contract saves almost 2,000 gas with this optimization:

 ```
 contract FullPremintERC20Token is ERC20 {